 Dry weather flows are funneled to the WWTP through a 54-inch sewer.
-Based on the scattergraph, the 54-inch sewer conveys flows up to 13 MGD to the WWTP, and the CSO is activated at a weir elevation of 27 inches.
-The maximum overflow rate is determined using iso-Q lines and is approximately 87 MGD (100 MGD - 13 MGD).
+Based on the scattergraph, the 54-inch sewer conveys flows up to 13 MGD to the WWTP, and the CSO is activated at a weir elevation of approximately 27 inches.